How to Attract Pollinators to Improve Your Garden Harvest

 Plant Flowers

 I know what you may be thinking.
 Why on earth would you want to attract bats to your garden, right?
 Well, bats have a bad reputation that they do not deserve.
-They are calm nighttime creatures that avoid human interactions and help pollinate your garden during the night by visiting your nighttime blooming flowers and fruits, and vegetable plants.
+They are calm nighttime creatures that avoid human interactions and help pollinate your garden during the night by visiting your nighttime blooming flowers, fruits, and vegetable plants.
 Bats will not bother or hurt you and will keep themselves out of your sight unless you go out in your garden at night.
 You will get to see them flying around, but they will not bother you.

 Provide Housing